 Early in 2020 she even told me that she was interested in doing an article on the stuff.co.nz news website on false allegations, but she needed at least two victims to front up and say that someone had accused them of being rapists or, at the very least, sex pests.
 It was no surprise and not her fault that she couldn't find them.
 Who, apart from a tiny number of bullheaded campaigners like me, would ever admit to this?

-In July 2020 I sent Andrea an untitled piece I now call Who's a Victim (though it was then untitled), an article inspired by a 2019 TV One news item in which a sexual complainant with the pseudonym Hannah complained about the callous way the justice system had treated her.
+In July 2020 I sent Andrea a piece I now call Who's a Victim (though it was then untitled), an article inspired by a 2019 TV One news item in which a sexual complainant with the pseudonym Hannah complained about the callous way the justice system had treated her.
 My angle was that suspects are treated far worse.
 Andrea replied promptly and enthusiastically, saying she thought it was “beautifully written and made some excellent points” and she would pass it on to her editor.
 She seemed optimistic that it would run somewhere, the only issue being where “it would best sit.”
 She said she'd let me know the decision after a couple of days.

 In fact, it took weeks for a response, and then only after some polite reminders from me.
 Eventually she said that her editors had rejected it for legal reasons.
 Specifically, they said there was no way to confirm my assertion that my accuser had lied, or that the police had been biased and inefficient.
 They stressed that, by my own admission, my case remains open and that they could not support an article making assertions that have “not been legally tested either way.”